Get started with Redis

 - See your changes flow in real-time

 By the end, you’ll have hands-on experience setting up Postgres change data capture (CDC) with Sequin.
-This same pattern can be used to keep other systems in sync with your database changes.
+This same pattern can be used to setup your own Postgres CDC pipeline with Redis.

 Boot Redis